Pulse CSI [Pulse Education and Business Services Limited]

-Pulse Education formed 10 years ago with a vision to engage and enthuse primary school children about bite size SCIENCE and STEM.
-In order to achieve this, Jacqui Thompson Owner and Founder of PULSE, decided to do this using the topic of Crime Scene Investigation and Forensic Science through a series of educational, ‘hands on’ practical activities, which additionally, promote early intervention and introduce pupils to the Criminal Justice System at an early age when it really matters.
+To begin with Pulse Education & Business Services Limited known as Pulse CSI was founded in 2007 with a vision to engage and enthuse school children about Forensic Science and the world of STEM.
+In order to achieve this, Jacqui Thompson (Owner and Founder) of Pulse CSI, decided to do this using the topic of Crime Scene Investigation and Forensic Science through a series of educational, ‘hands-on’ practical activities, which additionally, promote early intervention and introduce students to the Criminal Justice System at an early age when it really matters.

-Our workshops were originally an “Enterprise Agenda Initiative” which supported the national curriculum and in particular, were relevant to 21st Century Science curriculum, however, in addition to the core Science subjects, our workshops are also cross-curricular supporting; Citizenship, PHSE, Media, Mathematics, English, Geography, Drama and ICT.
+Our CSI Workshops were originally an “Enterprise Agenda Initiative” which supported the national curriculum and in particular, were relevant to 21st Century Science curriculum, however, in addition to the core Science subjects, our workshops are also cross-curricular and have evolved and now support Citizenship, PSHE, Media, Mathematics, English, Geography, Drama, ICT and Science.

-Following personal study at the University of Lincoln, Jacqui decided to expand her KS2 Forensic Science Workshops and introduced a full day’s programme aimed initially at Secondary Students, however, following the success of the workshops, the programme is now being rolled out to both Primary, Secondary and tailored to Special Educational Needs Schools and students throughout the UK.
+Following, personal study at the University of Lincoln, Jacqui decided to expand her original Primary Forensic Science masterclasses and introduced a full day’s programme aimed initially at Secondary Students, however, following the success of the workshops, the programme is now being rolled out to both Primary, Secondary and tailored to Special Educational Needs Schools and students throughout the UK and also, now includes some Home Education groups.

-With the introduction of the new National Primary Curriculum in September 2014, our Science Workshop works perfectly in supporting the “Working Scientifically” agenda and is a great introduction or conclusion to any Detective, ID, Science or Crime & Punishment topic in your Primary School.
+Our Science Workshops work perfectly in supporting the “Working Scientifically” agenda and is a great introduction or conclusion to any Detective, ID, Science or Crime & Punishment topic in your Primary School.
+Click here for Primary School Prices

 Our Forensic Science Workshops are designed to engage the students in “hands-on” interactive activities ensuring the student’s full participation both individually and within teams using problem-solving techniques.
-The workshops support both the Enterprise and Work Related Learning agendas at both KS3 & KS4.
 Additionally, students can learn about occupations related to Forensic Science and Crime Scene Investigation and how these techniques relate and integrate into everyday life and the importance that this specialist skills set plays within today’s criminal justice system.

 - Member of ASE (Association for Science Education)

-- Member of Institute for Education Business Excellence
+- Member of the Institute for Education Business Excellence

-- Work in partnership with CfBT (Schools Improvement Service)
+- Work in partnership with Educational Development Trust (Formerly CfBT)

 - Trainer for the Child Exploitation Online Protection Centre (CEOP)